ESSENTIALS OF DIAGNOSIS

 Initial treatment, regardless of mechanism, is reduction of intraocular pressure.
 A single 500-mg intravenous dose of acetazolamide, followed by 250 mg orally four times a day, together with topical medications that lower intraocular pressure is usually sufficient.
 Osmotic diuretics, such as oral glycerin and intravenous urea or mannitol—the dosage of all three being 1–2 g/kg—may be necessary if there is no response to acetazolamide.
 Definitive treatment depends on the mechanism.

 In primary acute angle-closure glaucoma, once the intraocular pressure has started to fall, topical 4% pilocarpine, 1 drop every 15 minutes for 1 hour and then four times a day, is used to reverse the underlying angle closure.
 The definitive treatment is laser peripheral iridotomy (eFigure 7–28) or surgical peripheral iridectomy (eFigure 7–29).
 Cataract extraction is a possible alternative.
-If it is not possible to ...
+If ...